 The world reached another tragic milestone as it exceeded 15 million COVID-19 cases among more than 200 nations — a quarter of them in the U.S.

 European Commission President Ursula von der Leyen and European Council President Charles Michel at the E.U. budget and rescue summit (AN/E.U.)

 European Union leaders sent a €1.8 trillion seven-year budget plan to European Parliament that includes a proposed €750 billion coronavirus recovery fund.

 A home factory in Angola's main port and capital Luanda (AN/Beth Balboni)

 Four anti-poverty international organizations called on G-20 finance ministers to cancel debts in poor nations so they can deal with the COVID-19 pandemic.

 World Health Organization Director-General Tedros Adhanom Ghebreyesus (AN/WHO)

 July 13, 2020

-There will be “no return to the ‘old normal’ for the foreseeable future” as COVID-19 spreads and too many governments fail to act or communicate effectively, World Health Organization Director-General Tedros Adhanom Ghebreyesus said on Monday.
+WHO warned there will be “no return to the ‘old normal’ for the foreseeable future” as COVID-19 spreads and too many governments fail to act effectively.

 A young man prepares roasted maize atop a World Food Program carton in Yemen (AN/H. Veit)